THE IMPACT OF COVID-19 ON SPORT SPONSORSHIP

 There are other changes happening too.
 New rules for our industry are being reconsidered as I write; from the ban on betting advertisements to the negotiation of salaries for the top football players in order to let the system survive, to the next Serie A football multimedia rights bid.

 But it will not be dark forever.
 We will leave our homes one day, here in Europe but also everywhere that COVID-19 has made a reputation for itself.
-And sports will be a major part of the world’s recovery.
+And sport will be a major part of the world’s recovery.

 In Italy – one of the least digitalised countries of the western world – we will see an improvement in the use of digital tools, marketing will become more aware of customers’ needs because we will have realised that they should be listened to, and when we get through this, we will be better professionals and, hopefully, better human beings.

-Any dramatic change of the status quo, a crisis of such an impact, will leave the door open to uncountable difficulties but also opportunities; new products will gain space in consumers’ minds, and sports marketing and sponsorship will be asked to take good note of it.
+Any dramatic change of the status quo, a crisis of such an impact, will leave the door open to uncountable difficulties but also opportunities; new products will gain space in consumers’ minds, and sport marketing and sponsorship will be asked to take good note of it.

 Even more pronounced will be the growing reliance on software, which will be pushed at a time when we will rediscover simple gestures like hugging and shaking hands.